-The Club is very lucky to have the continued support of the Trentham Estate, where major developments have taken place over recent years.
+The Club is very lucky to have the continued support of Trentham Estate, where major developments have taken place over recent years.
 We feel very fortunate indeed that our rowing club is based at this stunning location.

 2009 saw the completion of our new boat house, based at the southern entrance of Trentham Lake, near The Monkey Forest.
 That year also saw us run our very first Regatta.
-Over the past 7 years, the Regatta has grown from strength to strength.
-Trentham Boat Club is a ‘not-for profit’ organisation and therefore relies almost entirely on its membership fees, sponsorships and events.
+Over the past 8 years, the Regatta has grown from strength to strength.
+Trentham Boat Club is a ‘not-for profit’ organisation and therefore relies almost entirely on its membership fees, sponsorships and fundraising events.
 The club house and regattas could not have been developed without the very much appreciated support of donations, sponsorship and grants, not to mention the hard work and commitment of our members, families and friends.

 Some Key Trentham Boat Club Documents:

 In 2005 the quest to raise funds for the building of the boathouse began.
 Alan Megan, the ARA facilities manager, led the project with support from the British Canoe Union.
 The main funding came from the CCDP fund (Community Club Development Programme); this was originally going to be £150,000.
 With spiralling costs, this increasing to over £200,000.
 Additional funds came from the Staffordshire Environmental fund, £30,000 and Eccleshall Scouts £25,000.
 Events organised by both the canoeists and rowers, raised a further £7,000.

 The final building costs of the boathouse rose to over £350,000 This is a unique project, as the building is located on private land owned by Trentham Estates, as well as being a joint venture between the canoe and rowing clubs and Eccleshall Scouts, who together formed the Trentham Watersports Association.